CHILDREN & THE LAW

 Put simply, the unmarried mother of a child born out of wedlock has full custody by default; the father has no legally enforceable right to see or take the child unless the mother agrees.
 If the mother will not voluntarily acknowledge the father's identity, then he may file a paternity action in the Probate & Family Court.
 The court can then legally declare that the man is in fact the father.

 Once the father's identity has been established, he is then able to seek court orders for custody or visitation.
 At the same time, it is probable that the father will be ordered to pay child support to the mother.
 As can be imagined, being declared the father of a child creates solemn legal rights and responsibilities that have long-lasting consequences, so it essential to have competent representation throughout the process.

 If court appearances are necessary, you can rest assured that Attorney Summers possesses the requisite trial advocacy acumen to secure "contempt sanctions" from the court, including the payment of your attorneys' fees.

-If your ex-spouse (or, if never married, your child's other parent) has failed to meet court-ordered obligations, then you may be entitled to "contempt sanctions" against them.
-While a Complaint for Contempt may be filed as a result of any violation of a court order or Judgment, it is most often filed because of an ex-spouse’s failure to comply with a parenting plan, child support, property division, or alimony order.
+If your ex-spouse (or, if never married, your child's other parent) has failed to meet court-ordered obligations, you may then be entitled to "contempt sanctions" against them.
+While a Complaint for Contempt may be filed as a result of any violation of a court order or judgment, it is most often filed because of an ex-spouse’s failure to comply with a parenting plan, child support, property division, or alimony order.